Hooria Jazaieri teaching

 • K-Corp Negotiation Exercise

-• Trait Emotion Hope Scale
+• Trait Emotion Hope Scale (TEHS)

-• Multi-dimensional Compassion Scale
+• Multidimensional Compassion Scale (MCS)

 I am currently an Assistant Professor of Management at the Leavey School of Business at Santa Clara University.
 Prior to joining LSB, I was a postdoctoral fellow at the Kellogg School of Management at Northwestern University.
 I take a multimethod approach to my research, employing both quantitative and qualitative methods in experimental laboratory and field settings.
 Broadly, my research examines individual reputation and emotions in workplaces.